JoshuaHolt-Tech/JoshuaHolt-Tech/README.md

 I'm a data scientist with a passion for cybersecurity, space flight, and robotics.
 I've previously worked in nuclear power and have studied Data Science, Cybersecurity, Engineering Management (Systems Engineering), and Workforce Education.

-## :hammer_and_wrench: Skills

-- **Problem Solving:** Proficient in identifying problems, researching solutions, and implementing them in a timely manner.
-- **Communication:** Excellent written and verbal communication skills, with the ability to explain complex technical concepts to non-technical audiences.
-- **Teamwork:** Proven ability to work effectively in team environments and collaborate on projects.
-- **Continuous Learning:** Committed to staying up-to-date with the latest technologies and industry trends.

 ## :open_file_folder: Projects

 Here are a few examples of what I've done: